ctoruno/Personal-Website/content/blog/workflow/index.md

 2. Git first, SharePoint next
 3. Break down your code
 4. What is repetitive, can be refactored
-4. One-click to rule to them all
+4. One-click to rule them all
 5. Document everything, publish everything

 #### An intuitive filing and naming system